VictoriaMetrics/VictoriaMetrics/docs/README.md

 * Wait until the process stops.
 This can take a few seconds.
 * Start VictoriaMetrics with the new command-line flags.

 Prometheus doesn't drop data during VictoriaMetrics restart.
 See [this article](https://grafana.com/blog/2019/03/25/whats-new-in-prometheus-2.8-wal-based-remote-write/) for details.
-The same applies alos to [vmagent](https://docs.victoriametrics.com/vmagent.html).
+The same applies also to [vmagent](https://docs.victoriametrics.com/vmagent.html).

 ## How to scrape Prometheus exporters such as [node-exporter](https://github.com/prometheus/node_exporter)